 - Short-Barrel Firearms,

 - Zip Guns,

 Dallas Penalties for Assault with a Deadly Weapon

 The penalties for assault with a deadly weapon in the Dallas / Fort Worth metroplex are defined in Chapter 12 of the Texas Penal Code, which are listed below.

-Criminal charges for assault with a deadly weapon can usually result in a felony of the second degree conviction, which is punishable by a prison sentence ranging from two to 20 years and/or a fine up to $10,000.
+Criminal charges can usually result in a felony of second-degree conviction, which is punishable by a prison sentence ranging from two to 20 years and/or a fine up to $10,000.

-However, criminal charges for assault with a deadly weapon can result in a felony of the first degree conviction if the offense was committed against:
+However, criminal charges can result in a felony of the first-degree conviction if the offense was committed against: